darrida/KeePass_Login_App/README.md

 # KeePass-Login-read-ini

+[x] - Get script to successfully read from an ini file for all variables, so that (1) instance specific configuration can be modularized from the main script, and (2) a wizard can be created for guided first-time setup.
-Find Encrypt file in Sync, or perhaps files in NAS.
+[ ] - Find Encrypt file in Sync, or perhaps files in NAS.
+[ ] - Use Encrypt file in setup process.
+It will need to be able to write to the ini config file.
+Ideally it will be able to amend as well.